ryanmstokes/biofarming/edu/courses/crop-rotation-and-tillage.md

 cat-video-url2:
 paragraph-3: See here a real-life farm video on how a real farmer uses cover crops and mulch management to improve the soil fertility and protection of his farmland.
-cat-pdf1:
+cat-pdf1-file:
-cat-pdf1-title: Cover Crops Guidelines
+cat-pdf1-file-title: Cover Crops Guidelines
-cat-pdf2:
+cat-pdf2-file:
-cat-pdf2-title: Cover Crops Course
+cat-pdf2-file-title: Cover Crops Course
-poster:
+poster-file:
 showJS: true
 iframeClass: portrait
 ---